benwilcock/spring-cloud-contracts/cdc-microservice/README.md

 ## Consumer Driven Contract - Service Side

 This project illustrates using Spring Cloud Contract's verifier to verify a service's contract is being upheld.

-This is done using input and output scripts (groovy) that define the behaviour.
-During the process, JUnit tests are automatically generated based on these 'service contracts' and run against the service's controller code during the build phase.
-If the build is successful, these definitions are then packaged up and placed into the local Maven repository for use by service consumers.
+This verification is performed based upon specific input and output scripts that define the service's expected behaviour.
+During the build process, JUnit tests are automatically generated based on these 'service contracts' and these are run against the service's controller code.

+If the build is successful, these definitions can then be packaged up and placed into the local Maven repository for use by our service's various consumers.

+> The `cdc-microservice-consumer` is one such example of a 'service consumer'.

 ### Setting up the Project